SIBench/Awesome-Visual-Spatial-Reasoning/README.md

 # Table of Contents

-To facilitate the community's quick understanding of visual-spatial reasoning, we first categorized it by input modalities into Single image, Monocular Video, and Multi-View Images.
+To facilitate the community's quick understanding of visual-spatial reasoning, we first categorized it by input modalities into **Single image**, **Monocular Video**, and **Multi-View Images**.
 We also surveyed other input modalities such as point clouds, as well as specific applications like embodied robotics.
-These are temporarily grouped under "Others," and we will conduct a more detailed sorting in the future.
+These are temporarily grouped under "**Others**," and we will conduct a more detailed sorting in the future.

 - [Papers](#Papers)
   - [Single Image](#Single-Image)